daPhyre/brackets-jscompiler/README.md

 Special thanks to Steffen Bruchmann and Peter Flynn, who helped me a lot on my first steps with brackets extension development.

-Special thanks also to mrmckeb, kevinmerckx and bbak for their support and ideas through GitHub.
+Special thanks also to miladd3, elegos, mrmckeb, kevinmerckx and bbak for their support and ideas through GitHub.

+And special thanks too to mrmckeb for the new compiler icon.